wrekatlanta/wrektranet/README.md

 # WREKtranet 2.0

 This is [WREK](http://wrek.org)'s long-overdue new intranet.
-It provides tools that our radio DJs use on-air, for adminsitration, and for other purposes.
+It provides tools that our radio DJs use on-air, for administration, and for other purposes.

 It's based on Rails 4, AngularJS, MySQL, and Bootstrap.
 Feel free to use parts of it or make contributions; other radio stations are welcome!